Crossfaith: Zion, international success and Apocalyze (2012–2014)

-Xeno, Ex Machina and Species (2014–present)
+Later albums, Ikegawa's departure, Koide's arrival, and hiatus (2014–present)

-On 8 October 2014, the band released a three-track long single titled Madness.
+On October 8, 2014, the band released a three-track long single titled Madness.
 The tracklist consists of the three songs: "Madness", "Dance with the Enemy", and "S.O.S.".

-Crossfaith has also announced that they will be playing the entire Vans Warped Tour in 2015 for North America, as well as playing the SlamDunk Festival in the United Kingdom in the May of 2015.
-Crossfaith released their third studio album Xeno on 18 September 2015.
+Crossfaith has also announced that they will be playing the entire Vans Warped Tour in 2015 for North America, as well as playing the SlamDunk Festival in the United Kingdom in the May 2015.
+Crossfaith released their third studio album Xeno on September 18, 2015.

-On 27 July 2016, the band released another three-track long single titled New Age Warriors, featuring three new songs: "Rx Overdrive", which had an accompanying music video, "Kill 'Em All" and "Revolution".
+On July 27, 2016, the band released another three-track long single titled New Age Warriors, featuring three new songs: "Rx Overdrive", which had an accompanying music video, "Kill 'Em All" and "Revolution".

-In an interview with Dead Press! in April 2017, the band confirmed that they had two new singles ready for release for the summer and that they planned to release the fourth studio album titled Ex Machina, which was released on 1 August 2018.
+In an interview with Dead Press! in April 2017, the band confirmed that they had two new singles ready for release for the summer and that they planned to release the fourth studio album titled Ex Machina, which was released on August 1, 2018.

-On 5 February 2020, the band debuted their first single "Endorphin" exclusively on Daniel P. Carter's BBC Radio 1 Rock Show, the day before the release of the single worldwide.
-However, the EP wasn't announced until the release of the second single "Digital Parasite" on 9 April 2020.
+On February 5, 2020, the band debuted their first single "Endorphin" exclusively on Daniel P. Carter's BBC Radio 1 Rock Show, the day before the release of the single worldwide.
+However, the EP wasn't announced until the release of the second single "Digital Parasite" on April 9, 2020.
 Following the EP, the band released a bunch of remixes of "Endorphin", including one from Spanish techno DJ and producer Regal.

-On 16 February 2021, the band released a brand new single "Dead or Alive".
-On 7 April, the band released another new single "RedZone".
-On 19 July 2022, the band announced on the social media that their longtime supporting guitarist Tama departed on good terms and was replaced by Daiki Koide, formerly from Her Name in Blood.
+On February 16, 2021, the band released a brand new single "Dead or Alive".
+On April 7, the band released another new single "RedZone".
+On July 19, 2022, the band announced on the social media that their longtime supporting guitarist Tama departed on good terms and was replaced by Daiki Koide, formerly from Her Name in Blood.
+On January 30, 2024, Crossfaith announced on social media that they decided to part ways with bassist Hiroki Ikegawa.

+On February 15, 2024, Crossfaith released the first single "Zero" alongside an accompanying music video.
+An announcement that touring guitarist, Daiki Koide has officially joined the band as a full-time member.
+On April 18, the band unveiled the second single "L.A.M.N" featuring Bobby Wolfgang.
+At the same time, they announced their fifth studio album, Ark, which was released on June 26, 2024.
+On May 15, the band released the third single "God Speed" featuring Wargasm, along with an accompanying music video.

+On June 28, 2025, Crossfaith announced that guitarist Daiki Koide had been dismissed from the band following confirmed reports of inappropriate communication with an underage fan.
+The announcement followed the cancellation of the remaining dates on their European tour.
+On June 30, the band released a detailed timeline of events, including DMs between Daiki and the fan, as well as messages exchanged with Falling in Reverse frontman Ronnie Radke.
+They also issued a public apology and announced the indefinite suspension of all band activities.